Monday, July 27, 2020

 Thankfully these days, you have no need to.
 There are many colorful campaign books just waiting for you to be picked up.
 The Forgotten Realms is a setting described in rich detail.
 Just buy what you like, and maybe tweak it to make it fit your own game.
 Improvise, reskin, and incorporate published adventures shamelessly.

 The point of this post is that I recommend you embed all your adventures in the same world.
-The publishers make this easy now with all the official modules set in the Forgotten Realms.
+The publishers make this easy now with all the official modules set in or able to work in the Forgotten Realms.
 But even if you pick up a generic adventure, or an adventure originally set in Greyhawk or Glorantha, or whatever other world, place it there, maybe reskinning some of the names or monsters.

 If you do this, over time the campaign world becomes familiar to you.
 Stories and heroes in the world are created by the players adventuring in it.
 You know the towns and who lives there.
 You can have the retired player characters make cameo appearances.
 You can have NPCs tell yarns about their deeds of daring.
 It feels much more like a real place, where things happened.
 Because they did.